xsmh/duoqin-doov-hacking/README.md

 The guide assumes that you are using Windows 10/11.
 If you are using Linux, I trust your ability to figure out the OS specific parts on your own.
 If you are using macOS, good luck.

+If you encounter any problems while following this guide, refer to the [common errors](#common-errors) section.
+If your issue isn’t listed there, please open a new issue in this repository and include a description of the problem along with the relevant logs.

 ## Tested devices
 The guide has been tested on the following devices: